lamtnguyen989/lamtnguyen989/README.md

 - 👋 Hi, I’m Lam (prefer Max), a CS student at University of Illinois Chicago.
 - 👀 I’m interested in Computer System & Architecture.
-I am also a hugely captivvated in theoretical math as well!
+I also have a huge interest in theoretical math as well!
 - 🌱 I’m currently learning Linux & ML.